Measurelab/GA4EventSchema/README.md

 # GA4 Event Schema Org
-A community-led schema for Google Analytics 4 custom events and parameters
+A community-led schema for Google Analytics 4 custom events and parameters.